Writers’ Room Program

-The 826 Boston Writers’ Room at the Boston Teachers Union (BTU) School will launch in September of 2017.
-We are currently hiring a Writers’ Room Coordinator for the project.
-Read more about it here.
+The 826 Boston Writers’ Room at the Boston Teachers Union (BTU) School launches in September of 2017.

 The BTU project will be the first 826 Boston Writers’ Room in an elementary/middle school, and 826 Boston is excited to work with students at an earlier stage to inspire creativity, improve writing skills, and support teachers in their important work.
 To volunteer in the Writers’ Room, attend a volunteer info session.
 Find out more about volunteering here.

 826 Boston partners with Boston Public Schools to establish Writers’ Rooms.
 We are committed to opening and operating at least six Writers’ Rooms by 2021, as part of our strategic plan for growth.

 If you’re interested in setting up a Writers’ Room in your school, please email April Bo Wang, 826 Boston’s Education Director.